Arduino I2C Tutorial: Wire Library, Master/Slave, Scanner & Troubleshooting

 void setup() {

-Wire.begin(0x08); // Initialize as slave with address 0x08
+Wire.begin(0x08); // Initialize as slave at address 0x08

-Wire.onReceive(receiveEvent); // Called when data is received
+Wire.onReceive(receiveEvent); // Called when master sends data

 Wire.onRequest(requestEvent); // Called when master requests data